CSC207-2023Y-UofT/course-project-larklink/README.md

 ### Join a Room
 ![](images/Screenshots/join.png)<br>
 When you click **Join** button on host or join screen, you'll be prompted to enter the name of room that you try to join.
-If you enter the room name which does not exist or which is invalid, an error message will be shown.
+If you enter the room name which does not exist, an error message will be shown.
 ### Send Messages (and _lark_)
 ### Leave a Room
 ## Clean Architecture